Eyesore123/Memorygame_react/README.md

 Doesn't require a sign-up.
 So fire up the game and get your name on the leaderboard!

 Edit: there have been problems with deployment recently (domain assignment doesn't work).
 If the game doesn't load, please try again later.
+Thanks.

 <a href="https://memory-game-topaz-pi.vercel.app/">PLAY</a>